jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

 # azure-active-passive-cluster-intra-region-poc

-Content of this repo shows proof of concept of three VM active/passive/passive cluster in three availabilty zone in a single region.
+Content of this repo shows proof of concept of three VM active/passive/passive cluster in three availability zone in a single region.
 Odd number of VM is required to be able to get majority quorum.
 This means out of three nodes, you need two health nodes to have one active node.
 If two nodes become unhealthy, the remaining node won't become active and will remain passive.

-Each VM/node is bootstraped to install apache and have a default /index.html page.
+Each VM/node is bootstrapped to install Apache and have a default /index.html page.
 Network security group of each node opens incoming HTTP to internet.
 Each node has been assigned public IP.

 A public load balancer is created, using these three nodes as backend, a HTTP probe has been created to check each node's /probe.html.